ave-llan/counterpoint/README.md

 cantus.cf()         => [ 'G4', 'E5', 'D5', 'F#5' ]
 ```

-The choices are filtered for standard cantus firmus rules: no choices are given that would extend the range beyond a 10th, augmented and diminsihed intervals are avoided, dissonant melodic outlines are avoided, and more.
+The choices are filtered for standard cantus firmus rules: no choices are given that would extend the range beyond a 10th, augmented and diminished intervals are avoided, dissonant melodic outlines are avoided, and more.
 ```js

 cantus.choices()    => [ 'G5', 'E5', 'F#4', 'A4', 'B4' ]